singnet/face-services/README.md

 # Face Services

-This repository contains a number of services related to the detection, tracking, identification, and manipulation of faces.
+This repository contains a number of prototype services related to the detection, tracking, identification, and manipulation of faces.

 ## Overview

 Initially, services will be implemented that support the following tasks:

-- Face localization - provides bounding boxes where faces are detected.
+- *Face localization* - provides bounding boxes where faces are detected.
-- Face landmark detection - provides a set of face keypoints based on a keypoint model.
+- *Face landmark detection* - provides a set of face keypoints based on a keypoint model.
-- Face alignment - transforms face (rotate, translates, and scales) to a template landmark layout.
+- *Face alignment* - transforms face (rotate, translates, and scales) to a template landmark layout.
-- Face recognition - return a vector representing the faces identity mapped to N-dimensional manifold.
+- *Face recognition* - return a vector representing the faces identity mapped to N-dimensional manifold.

 There are different techniques to solve these tasks, and the goal is provide multiple implementations so that upstream tasks can swap implementations depending on availability, price, their impact on reputation and performance,